gbisaga/devops/aws-devops-allnotifications.md

   - EventBridge also gives you source of any API call via CloudTrail

 ### CodeDeploy
+- CodeDeploy logs - install CodeDeploy agent and CloudWatch log agent - no automatic connection
 - Notifications and Triggers - like CodeCommit
 - Triggers to SNS only (no lambda unlike CodeCommit)
   - Deployment and Instance triggers - same as CloudWatch state change types
 - As with CodeCommit, CloudWatch events/EventBridge are MUCH more flexible (many target types, can specify conditions, multiple targets for an event)
+- Integration with CloudWatch alarms (not events!): thousands of types of metrics, per-instance or aggregated.
+  - Can use to stop a Deployment
+  - Rollback Deployment (if configured)

 ### CodePipeline
+- CloudWatch events together with CodePipeline
+  - Auto-created rule tying in the pipeline with the source change
+- Already integrated with sources like CodeCommit or GitHub
 - Notification rules
   - Detail
   - What are triggers for the notification
     - actions, stages, pipeline
   	- started, succeeded, canceled, resumed, etc.
 	  - also for manual approval
+- Custom Action provider
+  - Invoke Lambda
+  - Choose which artifact(s) to send
+- Triggering pipeline from other things in AWS
+  - CloudWatch/EventBridge event rule
+  - Scheduled (e.g. set up a weekly build) or based on source/patterns

 ### DynamoDB
 - Accelerator (DAX) cluster - SNS notifications during maintenance events